All Episodes

 Whoa.

-Hey, mommy, as Cooper.
+Hey, mommy, As Cooper.

-What is mommy want?
+What does mommy want?

-I want to meet as Cooper.
+I want to meet As Cooper, please.

-Oh, you want to meet Alice Cooper.
+Oh, you want to meet Alice Cooper?

 I don't know.